MaicolMoraga/serverIncidents/README.md

   - Go to the directory where the project is located.
   - In console run the following command, make sure you have desktop docker installed and running previously.

-    1. docker build -t serverincidents . (generates the api docker image)
+    * docker build -t serverincidents .
+      - Generates the api docker image.

+    * docker images
-    2. docker images (to validate if the image is in the docker directory)
+      - To validate if the image is in the docker directory.

-    3. docker run -it --publish 7000:4000 -d  serverincidents (Run the server in the background with the api image in the port 7000)
+    * docker run -it --publish 7000:4000 -d  serverincidents
+      - Run the server in the background with the api image in the port 7000.

-    4. docker container ls (allows you to see the processes currently running docker, in which the process of our api will be found)
+    * docker container ls
+      - Allows you to see the processes currently running docker, in which the process of our api will be found.

-    5. docker stop CONTEINER ID (stop the api process in docker, enter the container id shown in the list above)
+    * docker stop CONTEINER ID
+      - Stop the api process in docker, enter the container id shown in the list above.

   **Helpful Links**